JonKing93/pfdf/docs/api/data/usgs/statsgo.rst

         The dataset in the downloaded file spans the Continental US at a nominal 30 meter resolution.
 A downloaded file will require 336MB of disk space.
 Note that the COG format uses compression internally to reduce file size, so reading the full dataset into memory will require ~60GB of RAM - significantly more memory than the size of the downloaded file.

         Returns the path to the downloaded file as output.
 By default, downloads a file named ``STATSGO-<field>.tif`` to the current folder.
 Raises an error if the file exists.
-(And see the following syntax for additional file path options).
+(And refer to the following syntax for additional file path options).

     .. dropdown:: File Path